-The OAuth protocol defines a mechanism for distributing and using authorization tokens using HTTP [I-D.ietf-oauth-v2].
+The OAuth protocol defines a mechanism for distributing and using authorization tokens using HTTP [RFC6749].
 A Client that wishes to access a protected resource requests authorization from the Resource Owner.
 If the Resource Owner allows this access, he directs an Authorization Server to issue an access token to the Client.
 When the Client wishes to access the protected resource, he presents the token to the relevant Resource Server, which verifies the validity of the token before providing access to the protected resource.